 In this regard, you can think of the behavior of a prox switch or other digital output as being just like that of the paperclip switch that turned on a small lightbulb in your 2nd grade science class.
 The prox sensor is the paperclip, and the target passing in front of the prox is your hand pushing down on the paperclip to change the switch’s output state.

 Aside from digital outputs, there are devices with “analog” outputs.
 Analog sensors output a specific value within a range (anywhere from 2V to 10V, for instance).
 As one example, sensors with analog outputs can be used to tell a machine how far away something is.
-I’ll have to cover analog devices in another post.
+Click the following link if you’d like to learn more about the differences between digital and analog sensors.
 For now, let’s take a look at how Normally Open and Normally Closed sensors differ in their behavior:

 Normally Open Devices

 As mentioned above, the purpose of a proximity sensor is to tell a machine when something is present in front of the sensor.
 So, what actually happens when the sensor detects an object?
 Well, the sensor’s output changes state.
 This means that the sensor either energizes an output signal wire with a small amount of electricity, or not.